abhivadali13/2021_Spring_finals/README.md

 In the Drawing Process, for each combination drawn, the lottery machine is mixed for 20 seconds before drawing the first ball and 10 seconds before every subsequent ball.

-- The team that has been assigned the combination that is drawn will receive the pick (1-4) in question
+- The team that has been assigned the combination that is drawn will receive the pick (1-4) in question.
 - If the same team was drawn twice, the result is discarded.
 If the unassigned sequence is drawn, the result is also discarded.

+For more information on this process, feel free to visit: https://www.nba.com/nba-draft-lottery-explainer.

+## Project Purpose:

+In this project, I carry out the following steps:

+- Replicate, and perform a Monte Carlo simulation of, the NBA Draft Lottery and calculate aggregate statistics of which teams are given which picks
+  - Do this using the ping-pong ball method outlined above and using a multinomial distribution.

+- Apply my own modifications to the NBA Draft Lottery.
+  - Run a simulation of the NBA Draft Lottery where balls are drawn for all the picks, rather than just the top 4.
+  - Include a randomly selected wild-card playoff team and invite them to participate in the lottery.

+- Simulate the 1985 “frozen envelope” NBA Draft Lottery, and explore the conspiracy that this event was rigged by the NBA.